ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Everyone has oceans to fly, if they have the heart to do it.
-Is it reckless?
-Maybe.
-But what do dreams know of boundaries. — Amelia Earhart
+> **Citacao:** The successful warrior is the average man, with laser-like focus. — Bruce Lee

 fim do arquivo